Resources for Undergraduate Students and Faculty

 Bring em Back Alive is a series of activities that demonstrate various techniques for capturing free-living microbes from the environment.

 Los Angeles and the Future of Mono Lake is a WebQuest exploring the biodiversity, natural history, and preservation of Mono Lake.
 This activity calls upon the resources housed in MLER and asks students to consider the preservation of the Mono Lake environment in relation to the needs of humans.

 - American Society for Microbiology features an extensive collection of resources for undergraduate microbiology research and education.

 - Astrobiology Institute, the mission of which is to study the origin, evolution, distribution, and future of life on Earth and in the Universe.

-- BiosciEdNet (BEN) , a consortium of biological education resources managed by AAAS.
+- BiosciEdNet (BEN) ( This site may be offline. ) , a consortium of biological education resources managed by AAAS.

 - BioQUEST , actively supporting educators in the reform of undergraduate biology through publications, presentations, workshops, and the collaborative development of curricula.